SeanHwangG/test/language/syntax.md

 ## Comment

 * Best comment in no comment, self documenting code with better structure
+* comment about editing other files: [ex] Edit with path/to/another.cpp

 {% tabs %}
 {% tab title='cpp' %}